 Listening Training can help alleviate stress related to a difficult start in life.
 Example situations could be one of a traumatic birth, frequent medical intervention, the loss of a parent, or any other situation that so easily can uproot a young child’s still fragile sense of belonging.

-Listening Training appeals to the intuitive part of the brain, where fight, flight or freeze responses are instigated.
-As long as a person is either one of these phases the overall higher functions of the brain are undermined.
-No ‘reasoning’ is ever enough or can leave a lasting impression as long as a person is that upset.
+Listening Training appeals to the intuitive part of the brain, where fight, flight and other primal responses are instigated.
+As long as a person is any one of these phases the overall higher functions of the brain are undermined.
+No ‘reasoning’ is ever enough or can leave a lasting impression as long as a person is upset.

 - Sleeping and eating disorders.